 Defend / Defend – Congratulations you have drawn the game!

-Example – Attack / Defend – By using a grid system you can identify a home (1) / neutral (2) / enemy (3) grid.
-Let’s suggest a 3 x 3 marked A to D and 1 to 3.
+Illustrated below is a grid system where you can identify three lines which, in this case for the attacker, sees lines which are home (1) / neutral (2) / enemy (3).
+I’ve created a very simple 3 x 3 grid marked A to C and 1 to 3.

-The defending force (you or AI) is identified as A3 to D3.
+The defending force is A3 to C3.
 I roll a dice to identify where the focal point will be (1 or 2 is A3 / 3 or 4 B3 / 5 or 6 C3).
 I roll a 2.

 The next question is what the focal point will be?
 This is your game and will be determined by what you have, and indeed the period you are representing.
 Here I’ve decided the objective will be a bridge.